 - Laid focus on developing a brand story that would attract and inspire the audiences,

-- gave away the product free of cost to the shortlisted influencers in efforts to promote their product, and
+- Gave away the product free of cost to the shortlisted influencers to promote their product, and

 - The best UGC content is then selected to repost Daniel Wellington’s Instagram account with the #DWpickoftheday

 Taggbox Is The Ultimate UGC Platform: Here’s Why